 What Is the Somatic Nervous System (SNS)?

 The Somatic Nervous System (SNS) is your “voluntary” nervous system.
 It's in charge of moving your skeletal muscles and joints (your body) and monitoring your skin.
 Give yourself a pat on the back.
-The movement of your arm is controlled by your SNS.
+The SNS controls the movement of your arm.

-The nerves in the SNS can be divided into two types of pathways: The sensory (“afferent”) pathway and the motor (“efferent”) pathway.
+The nerves in the SNS divides into two types of pathways: The sensory (“afferent”) pathway and the motor (“efferent”) pathway.
 Think of them like two sides of the highway.
 But, instead of traveling north and south, they travel to and from the Central Nervous System (CNS).

-Somatic sensory (afferent) nerves are connected to receptors in your skin and muscles.
+Somatic sensory (afferent) nerves connects to receptors in your skin and muscles.
 They collect information about your surroundings, your body position, and general information about your wellbeing (like pressure, temperature, pain, etc.) and send it to your CNS along the sensory (afferent) pathway for processing.

 The CNS receives this information and makes a decision about how the body will respond.
 Once the decision has been made, the CNS sends instructions to the appropriate place in the body using the motor (efferent) pathway.